 The specification offers students the opportunity to gain an understanding of the way computers work and to create and review computer programs for real-life purposes based on their own interests.
-It encourages them to create and design their own applications, rather than simply use those designed by others.
+It encourages them to create their own games, applications and other systems, rather than simply use those designed by others.